-In today’s tech-savvy and highly digitally-connected world, mobile application development is a booming industry.
+In today’s highly digitally-connected world, mobile application development is a booming industry.
 The mobile experience is ubiquitous – practically everyone has a smart device or mobile platform that gives them constant and instantaneous access to the internet.
 Due to the incredible versatility of a mobile application platform, many businesses are developing mobile applications for their companies.
 With easy access to dedicated mobile apps through internet-connected smartphones and mobile devices, it is easier than ever for companies to market themselves directly to their customers.

 Having a user-friendly mobile application is one for the most useful ways for a company to engage their customer base, nurture valuable customer relationships, reduce costs and reach new prospective customers.
 Mobile applications and software are valuable business assets and these assets need to be protected with intellectual property rights, such as patent protection.

 Many app developers seek patent protection on the process that their software performs.
 If your app does more than generates, calculates, or tracks data, then your mobile app is likely to be considered patent eligible.
 The invention must also be novel and non-obvious.
 There are two types of patents that are relevant to mobile app and software inventions:

 Utility patents, which last for twenty years from the patent application filing date, and